Boeing 767 Photos. .

 Boeing 767-300 - Air Canada

-Air Canada started flying in 1937 as Trans-Canada Air Lines.
-In 1964 TCA changed its name to 'Air Canada' and in January 2000 it swallowed its rival Canadian Airlines.
-In 2003 the airline filed for bankruptcy protection, but emerged from bankruptcy one-and-a-half year later.
+Air Canada started flying in 1937 as Trans-Canada Air Lines and today is by far the biggest airline of Canada.
+In 1965 TCA changed its name to 'Air Canada' and in 2001 it swallowed its rival Canadian Airlines.
+Air Canada's main base is Toronto Pearson International Airport.

 Boeing 767-200 Air Canada